-Membership associations, businesses, or other entities (either for-profit or non-profit) that do not directly administer or sponsor education abroad opportunities for students but do provide a service in support of education abroad.
+Membership associations, businesses, or other entities (either for-profit or non-profit) that do not directly administer or sponsor education abroad opportunities for college- level students but do provide a service in support of education abroad.

 Annual dues: $1,030

-Select non-profit foundations that donate funds and/or supports through its activities the education abroad field may qualify for a reduced fee.
+Select non-profit foundations that donate funds and/or supports through its activities the education abroad field may qualify for a reduced fee in the Affiliate category.
 Please contact The Forum at firstname.lastname@example.org for more information and the cost of annual dues.

 The Forum maintains selective reciprocal membership arrangements with other membership associations to advance the strategic goals of each association.

 While The Forum is an institutional membership association, individuals who are not affiliated with an institution of higher education or an organization that services/supports U.S. higher education study abroad, may apply to receive some of the benefits of membership.
 An Individual will only be considered for Individual membership if they meet one of the following criteria: